Planning food activities with children

 Quick and easy ideas

-• Growing herbs or vegetables indoors or outdoors
+• grow herbs or vegetables indoors or outdoors

 Plan ahead when you’re doing food activities with children.
 Here’s a template you can use to prepare your next activity.